yoctoproject/poky/documentation/what-i-wish-id-known.rst

    </software-over/layer/>`.
 Generally check the Compatible layer index first,
    and if you don't find the necessary layer check the general layer index.
 The layer index is an original artifact from the Open Embedded Project.
-As such, that index doesn’t have the curating and testing that the Yocto Project provides on Yocto Project Compatible layer list, but the latter has fewer entries.
+As such, that index doesn't have the curating and testing that the Yocto Project provides on Yocto Project Compatible layer list, but the latter has fewer entries.
 Know that when you start searching in the layer index that not all layers have the same level of maturity, validation, or usability.
 Nor do